The Top Blogs, Insta-accounts and Social Media Channels you should follow when living in Budapest

 Backpacker.hu – Vígh Bori, the founder of backpacker.hu is probably the most famous digital nomad of Hungary.
-She travels the world and writes about her insights, about beautiful places but also about the downsides of travelling and tourism.
-Meanwhile she is eager to show likeminded people how to make a living out of travelling.
+She travels the world and writes about her insights, about beautiful places but also about the downsides of traveling and tourism.
+Meanwhile, she is eager to show likeminded people how to make a living out of traveling.
 Extremely inspiring and entertaining!
-You can follow her on facebook and Insta, too.
+You can follow her on Facebook and Insta, too.

-Utazgatok.hu – a blog run by two brothers who share their travelling experiences around the world, combined with tips, tricks and itineraries as well as insights to the places they’ve visited.
+Utazgatok.hu – a blog run by two brothers who share their traveling experiences around the world, combined with tips, tricks, and itineraries as well as insights to the places they’ve visited.

-This is a beautiful article on their blog about travel-addiction, their relationship and their settlement to Iceland.
-As an avid, restless traveller, it gives me goosebumps.
+This is a beautiful article on their blog about travel-addiction, their relationship, and their settlement to Iceland.
+As an avid, restless traveler, it gives me goosebumps.

 Read here about her Couchsurfing and breaking up at the same time in Aberdeen, Scotland.

-A Sárga Ruhás Lány (The Girl in the Yellow Dress) – This girl also made travelling her lifestyle.
+A Sárga Ruhás Lány (The Girl in the Yellow Dress) – This girl also made traveling her lifestyle.
 She portraits the people she meets and gives useful and hands-on travel-advice for her destinations.
-You can check out her pics on Insta or facebook.
-Oh, and she also wrote a book about her story and how to become a lifelong traveller.
+You can check out her pics on Insta or Facebook.
+Oh, and she also wrote a book about her story and how to become a lifelong traveler.

 Her emberi történetek (“humane stories”)-column is all about introducing people from around of the world.